quickrworld/myreads/README.md

 * ScrollToTopOnMount - Scrolls to the display to the top of the window

 Note: The installation steps have been tested on a MacBook running macOS.

-Note: The installation steps have been tested on a MacBook running macOS.